VAT Deregistration Penalty

 • Each unfiled return meanwhile: AED 1,000 first, AED 2,000 repeat

-• Unpaid closing VAT: 2% + 4% monthly late payment penalties
+• Unpaid closing VAT: late payment at 14% a year, charged monthly

 • The combination is routinely double the headline fine